 When it comes to drinks they have an array of wines, champagne, spirits, fruit juices, and coffee that you can choose from.
 Speaking of coffee, Vietnamese coffee is lauded as one of the best in the world — unfortunately, I’m not a coffee drinker so I can’t say much about that… however!
 My companions for this trip were, and they always kept singing praises about the cup of jo that they get served with.

 The only improvement that I’d like to see is that I hope they offer snacks or a la carte desserts too on board.
 But then again, with how full the meals were, you’ll most likely not have any cravings!

 » Halong Bay as a Destination

 Halong Bay was exactly how we expected it to be — and more!

 There are distinct differences though to that of Palawan in the Philippines (most especially the fact that in Halong Bay, you can’t just swim anywhere anymore and that the waters aren’t as clear); but anyhow, that didn’t take away the allure of it all.
 It remained to be a trip that was truly memorable!

 Vietnam’s Halong Bay is a wonder that’s worthy to be seen and I’m absolutely glad that I had the chance to witness it for myself — more so in a cruise that helped enhance the overall journey!

-That being said, I highly recommend L’Azalée Cruises if you’re looking for a company which will make the most of your stay and which will give you the best “bang for your buck”.
+That being said, I highly recommend L’Azalée Cruises if you’re looking for a company that will make the most of your stay and which will give you the best “bang for your buck”.

 DISCLAIMER: Buffalo Tours sponsored this trip (other expenses are my own).
 Still and as always, all views that are expressed here represent only those made by myself and NOT of any other entity in their favor.